RafaelGSS/blog/priv/posts/node-performance-debugging.md

 - Asterisk* This is good news meaning that your code was successfully compiled to native code (fast) if you see a tilde (~) that means your code is being interpreted (slow).
 - Path & Line This tells file and line.

+Based on previous FlameGraph, we can see that most of part of CPU time is around `middleware/init.js` and `router/index.js`, of course is expected that `express` lib must be most part of CPU time because our endpoint just returns `res.end('ok')`.
+However...
+// Explain the issue or possible issue on express

 // Here comment about trace-opt and trace-dopt

 // Analyze flamegraph

+## Improve!

+// Change to Fastify

+// Results

+// Make it again!

 ## Alternative using CDT